gggraph/Cyber_Cave/README.md

 ## Tools

-In this demo version, there is two main activities you can share with others : painting and sculpting.
+In this demo version, there is two main activities : painting and sculpting.

 ###  Paint with others